systemd/mkosi/mkosi/resources/mkosi.md

 `BuildSources=`, `--build-sources=`

-: Takes a list of colon-separated pairs of paths to source trees and where to mount them when running scripts.
-Every target path is prefixed with the current working directory and all build sources are sorted lexicographically by mount target before mounting so that top level paths are mounted first.
+: Takes a comma separated list of colon separated path pairs.
+The first path of each pair refers to a directory to mount from the host.
+The second path of each pair refers to the directory where the source directory should be mounted when running scripts.
+Every target path is prefixed with the current working directory and all build sources are sorted lexicographically by their target before mounting so that top level paths are mounted first.
 When using the `mkosi-chroot` script ( see the **Scripts** section), the current working directory with all build sources mounted in it is mounted to `/work/src` inside the image's root directory.

 `Environment=`, `--environment=`